Robocopy: Use

-Output
+Per normal operation in Windows, command name matching is case insensitive, if more than one option is specified, they must be separated by whitespace and if a directory name contains a special character, such as whitespace, it must be enclosed in double quotes.

-Robocopy outputs to the screen, or optionally to a log file, the names of all the directories it encounters, in alphabetical order.
+Robocopy reports the name of each directory encountered, in alphabetical order.
 Each name is preceded by the number of files in the directory that fulfill the criteria for being copied.
 If the directory does not yet exist in the target, it is marked "New Dir"; if the directory is empty and the /E option is not used, or it contains no files meeting the criteria, a new directory will not be created.
 If the /NFL (no file names in log) option is not used, the files being copied will be listed after the name of the directory they are in.
 At the end of the output is a table giving numbers of directories, files, and bytes.
 For each of these, the table gives the total number found in the source, the number copied (including directories marked "New Dir" even if they are not copied), the number skipped (because they already exist in the target), and the number of mismatches, FAILED, and extras.
 "Failed" can mean that there was an I/O error that prevented a file being copied, or that access was denied.
 There is also a row of time taken (in which the time spent on failed files seems to be in the wrong column).